 As Jeremy alludes to in his Foreword, there will be incredible investment opportunities related to global action to slow and reverse climate change.
 He has said previously that "global warming will be the most important investment issue for the foreseeable future," and we agree.
 We finance and encourage - and ideally profit from - these efforts by investing in them in our portfolios on behalf of our clients.
 It is for this very reason that we launched our Climate Change Strategy in 2017, to invest in the companies helping us transition to a greener world.
-We also recognize our own environmental responsibility, and we are acting as a company to reduce our carbon footprint.
+We also recognize GMO's own environmental responsibility, and we are acting as a company to measure and reduce our carbon footprint.
 To this end, we have offset 100% of the emissions related to our business travel since 2018.
 However, we know that decarbonizing our activities is a better solution, which is why we are currently calculating our firm's entire footprint so we can look for ways to reduce it or, better yet, eliminate it entirely.
 At the same time, we are working to positively impact social equity.
 GMO has always been an organization that values diverse perspectives and celebrates and respects differences.
-We are intensifying our efforts to improve not only our own but also the investment industry's diversity and social awareness.
-One of the more notable ways we are doing this is by educating and bringing more diverse students into our industry.
-We remain enthusiastic partners with a number of organizations that share this view, including Girls Who Invest, 10,000 Black Interns, United Negro College Fund, Apprentice Learning, and more.
-These are all ambitious aims, and we know we can't do it alone.
+Over the past several years, we have intensified our efforts to improve not only our own but also the investment industry's diversity and social awareness.
+We believe that one of the most effective ways to do this is by educating and bringing into our industry more diverse students and professionals early in their careers.
+We enthusiastically partner with a number of organizations that share this view, including Girls Who Invest, 10,000 Black Interns, United Negro College Fund, Apprentice Learning, and more.
+I am also pleased to share that in early 2022 GMO became one of the first signatories of the CFA Institute's new Diversity, Equity, and Inclusion Code, reflecting our overall commitment to DEI.
+These are all ambitious aims, and we realize that we must cooperate with our peers in the investment industry to make a meaningful impact on these issues.
 That's why we have added our voice to many collective initiatives designed to improve efforts around fighting climate change, encouraging diversity, equity, and inclusion, and understanding ESG matters.
 In 2021 alone, we joined the SASB Alliance, the ACT Accelerator, and the Japan Working Group of the Asian Corporate Governance Association.
-I am also proud to announce that we recently signed on to the Net Zero Asset Managers initiative, joining a global group of asset managers committed to investing aligned with net zero emissions by 2050 or sooner, in line with global efforts to limit warming to 1.5 degrees Celsius.
+We also signed on to the Net Zero Asset Managers initiative, joining a global group of asset managers committed to investing aligned with net zero emissions by 2050 or sooner, in line with global efforts to limit warming to 1.5 degrees Celsius.
 Through industry action, I believe that we can together amplify our individual voices and accelerate the change we need.
 As always, I thank our clients for their trust in GMO.
-I hope this Report educates about the steps we are taking in these crucial areas, and I look forward to continued dialogue this year and in the years ahead, because we all need to lean on and learn from each other if we're to succeed in bettering the world in which we live.
-Sincerely, Stattanton Scott Hayward, CEO
+I hope this Report educates about the steps we are taking in these crucial areas, and I look forward to continued dialogue in 2022 and in the years ahead, because we all need to lean on and learn from each other if we're to succeed in bettering the world in which we live.
+Sincerely, Scott Hayward, CEO